GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-4-abstractions.md

 ### Pipeline

 What is a pipeline?
-It's just a immutable container of various things.
+It's just an immutable container of various things.
 It describes all state for the current thing you want to render or compute.
-All Vertex and Pixel or Compute shaders we might require for that render task to complete, the type of primitives we want to draw and how they are setup.
+All Vertex and Pixel or Compute shaders we might require for that render task to complete, the type of primitives we want to draw and how they are set up.
 Since we are coming from the Hello Triangle chapter our pipeline will not contain much, but it will grow in complexity further down the chapter road.

 ### PipelineFactory